What Are Roof Rats?

 Roof rats are most active and are out and about searching and gathering food in the hours after sunset and before dawn.

-Other things that attract these hungry pests as they offer them a source of food include, livestock feed, pet food, birdseed, trashcans, gardens, and compost bins.
+Other things that attract these hungry pests as they offer them a source of food include livestock feed, pet food, birdseed, trashcans, gardens, and compost bins.

-Properties with lots of trees for roof rats to move through and nest in are also attractive to roof rats.
+Properties with lots of trees for roof rats to move through and nest in are also attractive.
 In addition to trees, they also like to nest up off of the ground in attics and roof soffits.
 Additional hiding spots that they will choose if necessary include burrowing under sidewalks or inside ground debris.

-Inside of homes, nesting roof rats cause a lot of damage by chewing through wires, pipes, drywall, and insulation in attics.
+Inside homes, nesting roof rats cause a lot of damage by chewing through wires, pipes, drywall, and insulation in attics.
 Their presence has the potential to lead to fires and water damage.

-Reach out to Lindsey Pest Services to get rid of roof rats from your residential or commercial property.
+Reach out to Lindsey Pest Services to get rid of roof rats from your residential property or commercial property.
 Effective rodent control at Lindsey Pest Services starts with identifying the rodents present.
 After identifying a problem with roof rats, our rodent control experts find potential rodent entry points and provide one-time or ongoing rodent control services to eliminate the infestation.

 Our rodent control services solve problems with roof rats through trapping and removal, monitoring, and exclusion.
 Reach out to Lindsey Pest Services today to learn more about our rodent control solutions!